-For complete confidential assistance, contact Janelle Maricque.
-Privacy laws prohibit this individual from disclosing your conversation without your written permission.
+For complete confidential assistance, contact MaKayla Schroeder or Bridgett Lowery.
+Privacy laws prohibit these individuals from disclosing your conversation without permission.

-You may also make a formal or informal complaint directly to the Title IX Coordinator or Deputy Coordinators.
+You may also make a formal or informal complaint directly to the Title IX Coordinator.
 They will initiate an immediate investigation of the complaint.

 Resources available Monday through Friday

 Deputy Title IX Coordinator